alex-tomin/screen-time/README.md

 3. Push your changes, validate build on GitHub Actions.
 4. Update Release

-   1. If build is successful a release wil b ecreated automtically with necessary assets - validate manifest and firmware files are attached
+   1. If build is successful a release will be created automatically with necessary assets - validate manifest and firmware files are attached
    2. Review Release description.
    3. Mark Release as `latest` if you want the updated to automatically pick it up.